 Because our sample consists of firms with systematic R&D operations, it is likely that non-innovators, at least some of them, have tried to create product innovations but failed in the past three years.
 In the analysis below, we therefore assume that non-innovators have attempted to make product innovations but failed to do so.
 In addition, we use the novelty of product innovations among product innovators to examine the tension between explorative and exploitative innovation.
-For this purpose, we assume that firms that introduced new-to-market products in the preceding three years pursued explorative R&D, whereas those that introduced new-to-firm products in the preceding three years pursued exploitative R&D. More specifically, in the analysis below, we regard firms that introduced "new-to-market products only" as firms creating exploitative innovations.
-Based on these assumptions with regard to product non-innovators and product novelty, we examine whether the results of the survey are consistent with the predictions of the related literature we outlined in Sect.
+For this purpose, we assume that firms that introduced new-to-market products in the preceding three years pursued explorative R&D, whereas those that introduced new-to-firm products in the preceding three years pursued exploitative R&D. More specifically, in the analysis below, we regard firms that introduced "new-to-market products only" as firms creating explorative innovations and firms that introduced "new-to-firm products only" as firms creating exploitative innovations.
+12 Based on these assumptions with regard to product non-innovators and product novelty, we examine whether the results of the survey are consistent with the predictions of the related literature we outlined in Sect.
 1.2.